frcms/woodie/README.md

 <!-- @todo badges for discord, codecov, commitizen friendly -->

 Woodie is the JavaScript backend server for FRCMS — a content management system for First Robotics teams.
-Woodie's written in JavaScript, uses MongoDB to store data, and uses Express to handle HTTP requests.
+Woodie's written in TypeScript, uses PostgreSQL to store data, and uses Express to handle HTTP requests.

 * **[📖 Documentation](https://dev.frcms.app)**